 IAM in XPN for more information about that role.

-You can create instance groups (managed and unmanaged) in service projects attached to a shared network.
+You can create instance groups (managed and unmanaged) in service projects attached to a shared VPC network.
 Instances created as part of managed instance group as part of autoscaling use a service account.

-You can create Internal load balancers in a shared network from a service project.
-If an Internal load balancer forwarding rule is in the shared network, any instances in the same shared network and in the same region as the forwarding rule can reach the load balancer service, and through it, the load balanced instances.
+You can create Internal load balancers in a shared VPC network from a service project.
+If an Internal load balancer forwarding rule is in the shared VPC network, any instances in the same shared VPC network and in the same region as the forwarding rule can reach the load balancer service, and through it, the load balanced instances.